 Palm Beach County, Florida is where the Trustee administers Shirley’s Trust, is the location where the books and records of Shirley’s Trust are kept, and is the principal place of administration of Shirley’s Trust.

 ANSWER - Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
+Eliot has been refused all requests for inspection of books and records and it remains unknown if there are proper books and records.

 This proceeding seeks the intervention of this Court in the administration Shirley’s Trust by an interested person, the Trustee, and declaratory relief.